 Dunrobin Castle’s formal Victorian garden is said to have been inspired by that at the Palace of Versailles in Paris and has changed little in 150 years.
-The sheltered gardens support a plethora of plants, including native South American rhubarb which boasts eight foot leaves.
+The sheltered gardens support a plethora of plants, including the extraordinary native South American plant, Gunerra, with its rough giant leaves.

 This tour explores the far north of Scotland.

 A full day tour to this far northern outpost can follow the Caithness loop of the NC 500 route, using the Links House NC 500 map.
 Some attractions along the way include the Timespan Museum in Helmsdale, the most northerly tip of mainland UK John O Groats and the Castle of Mey.
 The castle and Gardens was the home of the late Queen Mother and is a popular visitor attraction.

 This tour explores the geographical and historical phenomenon of Loch Ness.

 There are various ways to find out more about Loch Ness – either by a visit to Urquhart Castle or to the Loch Ness Centre Exhibition or by taking a cruise on the loch with the Jacobite cruise company.
 Following Loch Ness, it is a short journey to the Highland capital Inverness.
 This is the largest urban settlement in the Highlands and Islands region and provides visitors with a good choice of pubs and restaurants and some good shops.
 It also has a Castle that was blown up during the Jacobite rising of 1745, a Victorian market and a famous second-hand bookshop – Leakeys.